Name, Office, and Organizational Structure

 e.
 Vacancies occurring among HAA Directors shall be filled for the unexpired term by the Dean of Continuing Education.

 f.
-Vacancies occurring among Committee Chairs, and any additional positions established pursuant to the Bylaws shall be filled by the majority of the Board to fill the remainder of the existing term.
+Vacancies occurring among Committee Chairs, and any additional positions established pursuant to the Bylaws shall be filled by a majority vote of the Board to fill the remainder of the existing term.

-7.1 Cause for Removal: The following may be considered causes for review and removal of any officer, Committee Chairs, and Committee Members from their office:
+8.1 Cause for Removal: The following may be considered causes for review and removal of any Director, Committee Chair, and Committee Member from their office:

 a.
 Actions detrimental to the spirit and purpose of the Association.